 If you can't talk right now and prefer to talk over the phone?
 Fill out a short form and a professional loan officer will call you.

-When considering a 30-year fixed-rate mortgage you should look at some of the tax deduction advantages over shorter term loans.
+When considering a 30-year fixed-rate mortgage, you should look at some of the tax deduction advantages over shorter-term loans.
 The 30-year fixed-rate mortgage is fully amortized.
-During the beginning years of the loan the largest portion of the monthly payment will go towards interest and as the principal portion decreases so will the interest amount year after year.
+During the beginning years of the loan, the most significant portion of the monthly payment will go towards interest, and as the principal portion decreases, so will the interest amount year after year.

 Pros and Cons of the 30-year fixed mortgage

-Even though the term is for 30 years you are not required to keep the loan for that long.
-Most homeowners who have had these longer-term fixed mortgages have either sold or refinanced their home prior to reaching the full term.
+Even though the term is for 30 years, you are not required to keep the loan for that long.
+Most homeowners who have had these longer-term fixed mortgages have either sold or refinanced their homes before reaching the full term.

-The low payments offer more flexibility for you to manage your finances, and if the opportunity arises you can also choose to pay more towards the principal by directing the additional payment to apply to the principal balance.
+The low payments offer more flexibility for you to manage your finances.
+If the opportunity arises, you can also choose to pay an additional amount to go towards the principal by directing the extra payment to the principal balance.
 Lowering your principal balance will save money on the overall interest you will pay and allow you to pay off the loan earlier.